Azure AI Speech to Text vs OpenAI Whisper

 Docker build will take about 10mins or so

-To run the OpenAI Whisper model, you can execute with the following to run a container from the newly built whisper-tiny image:
+To run the OpenAI Whisper model and start inferencing, you can execute with the following to run a container from the newly built whisper-tiny image:

 docker run -p 8000:8000 -v /{your_pathtoWavFile}:/app/audio whisper-tiny